Tag: 1970s

 “PCP?
 I think that’s probably a good idea,” Rosenda offered.

-“No, not PCP, although, come to think of it, that has just made the list.
+Cole chuckled in spite of being in some sort of obvious torment.
+“No, not PCP, although, come to think of it, if that’s what that was, it has just made the list.
 I mean this, all of this.
 The whole business of fame and art and bullshit.”
 Cole sat down on an overturned five-gallon bucket and stared at his hands.

 “Come on, Lucious,” Rosenda sought to snap the man out of his funk before she had to slap him.
 “You’ve got it made.
 So many people would kill to be in your position.
 Albert King is opening for you tomorrow night.
 Albert fucking King!”